frequency-chain/frequency/designdocs/delegation.md

 1. It could create a potential for abuse and token loss by those creating numerous fake accounts and then removing the dApp Public Key as a provider.
 2. We have the ability not to require an existential deposit, and felt this to be a better option in this particular case.

-### End user pays to announce, with no possibility of delegating
+### End user pays to send messages, with no possibility of delegating
-An alternative for delegating announcement capabilities was to have each End User pay for their own announcing.
+An alternative for delegating messaging capabilities was to have each End User pay for their own messages.
 This was ruled out as the sole solution because:
 1. The average person can't or won't pay to use social media.
-2. Making End Users pay to announce would require people to sign transactions every time they make any updates — all posts, all reactions, all replies, all profile changes, all follows/unfollows, etc. Having to do this would be too annoying for the End User.
+2. Making End Users pay to send messages would require people to sign transactions every time they make any updates — all posts, all reactions, all replies, all profile changes, all follows/unfollows, etc. Having to do this would be too annoying for the End User.

-This design still include some direct pay endpoints, so even if an End User did not want to trust a provider, they could still pay for all of their announcing if they want to assume the cost of running a node and pay directly.
+This design still include some direct pay endpoints, so even if an End User did not want to trust a provider, they could still pay for all of their messages if they want to assume the cost of running a node and pay directly.

 ### Permissioned delegation is an industry standard
 Furthermore, permissioned delegation via verifiable strong cryptographic signature is a well-known and tested feature in smart contracts of distributed blockchain-based applications.

 ### Deferred features
 #### An "effective block range" for providers
 Including an effective block range in the provider storage data would allow providers to be expired, not just removed.
-A block range could better support features like Tombstone, blocking, and retiring an `MsaId`.
+A block range could better support features like Tombstone, blocking, and retiring an MSA id`.
 Effective block range is deferred because those features have not been fully defined.

 #### add_provider(delegator, provider, permissions)
 Directly adding a provider, with or without a provider's permission, is not to be implemented at this time.
 The original use case was for a potential wallet app to support browsing and adding providers.
-Adding/replacing a provider for an existing account with an `MsaId` could still be done using the delegated methods, `add_self_as_delegate` or `replace_delegate_with_self`.
+Adding/replacing a provider for an existing account with an MSA id` could still be done using the delegated methods, `add_self_as_delegate` or `replace_delegate_with_self`.
 A direct add brought up concerns about potential risks of adding a provider without the provider's knowledge.
 For example, if the provider has removed the delegator for legitimate reasons, such as if the End User violated the provider's Terms of Service, then the provider ought to be able to prevent them from adding the provider again just by paying for it.

 ## Glossary
-* **Provider**: An `MsaId` that has been granted specific permissions by its Delegator.
+* **Provider**: An MSA id` that has been granted specific permissions by its Delegator.
 A company or individual operating an on-chain Provider MSA in order to post Frequency transactions on behalf of other MSAs.
-* **Delegator**: An `MsaId` that has granted specific permissions to a Provider.
+* **Delegator**: An MSA id` that has granted specific permissions to a Provider.
 * **MSA**: Message Source Account.
 A collection of key pairs which can have a specific token balance.
 * **Public Key**: A 32-byte (u256) number that is used to refer to an on-chain MSA and verify signatures.
 It is one of the keys of an MSA key pair
 * **MsaId**: An 8-byte (u64) number used as a lookup and storage key for delegations, among other things